← Home

 SMS

 If you have my phone number then it’s also fine to send me an SMS.
 Since these are delivered to my phone and only my phone, the same rules as phone calls apply for when I may see it.
+In most circumstances I will respond to emails faster than SMS.

 I generally only reply to SMS messages from friends but only friends generally know my number so this works out.
-If you’ve gotten my number from someone else or if you’ve had my number from a few years ago; please let me know who you are and who gave you the number (if applicable) so that I don’t think it’s spam
+If you’ve gotten my number from someone else or if you’ve had my number from a few years ago – please let me know who you are and who gave you the number (if applicable) so that I don’t think it’s spam

 I don’t like to use SMS for long-form conversations so if our message exchange starts to resemble a conversation or the messages get longer, I may ask that we just have a chat on the phone or move the chat elsewhere.
 It’s fine if you don’t want to, but just a heads up.